kindlibrarian/textextractor/README.md

 ### Getting started:
 1. Ensure that Tesseract OCR is available on your system and pytesseract is available in your python.
     * A good guide can be found here:  https://builtin.com/articles/python-tesseract
 2. If you are using a language other than English, download the tesseract module for that language.
+Drop this into the tessdata subfolder of your Tesseract-OCR folder.
     * A list of languages is here: https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html
     * The associated language models are in github here:  https://github.com/tesseract-ocr/tessdata
 3. Specify settings in config.ini.
 In particular, be sure to specify **indir**, **prefix**, **img_rotate**, and **lang** in the general section.